 If email is a major part of your lead nurturing process, you can choose an email campaign software like Mailchimp for your lead tracking needs.
 These tools generally feature a contact database and mass email capabilities as well as email open and click-through rates tracking.
 However, they don’t usually track calls or website visits.
 If your email campaign tool integrates well with your existing CRM, you can address this issue without switching apps.

 3. Set Up Your System & Test It

-Here are a few tips for setting up and testing your system.
+Key tools for setting up and testing your new lead tracking system: